babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 collations:

-- A collation that is *deterministic* will consider two characters as equal if, and only if, they have the same byte sequence; therefore x is not equal to X for a deterministic collation.
+- A collation that is *deterministic* will consider two characters as equal if, and only if, they have the same byte sequence.
+For example, `x` is not equal to `X` for a deterministic collation.
 Collations that are deterministic are case-sensitive (CS) and accent-sensitive (AS).

-- A non-deterministic collation does not require an identical match;
+- A non-deterministic collation does not require an identical match.
-  case-insensitivity (CI) is an example of a non-deterministic collation.
-To have x compare equally to X, choose a non-deterministic collation that supports case-insensitivity.
+  Case-insensitivity (CI) is an example of a non-deterministic collation.
+To have `x` compare equal to `X`, choose a non-deterministic collation that supports case-insensitivity.

 Babelfish and SQL Server follow a naming convention for collations